International Offshore Jurisdiction Spotlight - Seychelles as a Tax Haven

+Seychelles offshore companies and financial services is governed and regulated by the Seychelles Financial Services Authority.
 Located approximately 1000 miles east of Africa, Seychelles is not in the cyclone belt, giving it an advantage over other natural disaster-prone jurisdictions, such as Mauritius and all of the Caribbean territories.

 Seychelles keeps on flourishing as a global offshore financial center.
-With its efficacy and command of the offshore industry, its broad range of offshore products and services, and its devotion to persistent innovation, Seychelles is poised to be the premier choice in the offshore world.
+With its efficacy and command of the offshore industry, its broad range of offshore banking products and services, and its devotion to persistent innovation, Seychelles is poised to be the premier choice in the offshore world.

 If you are looking for a tax haven with a solid secrecy policy, attractive offshore business laws, Seychelles may be the perfect choice for your next offshore company formation.

-Benefits of Seychelles Offshore Company Formations
+- Seychelles Offshore Company (IBC)

 - A 100% self-governed democratic republic